English Language Requirements

 Academic Integration @ Mizzou

-Academic Integration @ Mizzou (AIM) is a program that accommodates freshman international students that are ready for academic work, but simultaneously need some English language support as they do not meet the minimum Duolingo, TOEFL, IELTS, Cambridge English B2 First, C1 Advanced or C2 Proficiency and PTE requirements.
+Academic Integration @ Mizzou (AIM) is a program that accommodates freshman international students that are ready for academic work, but simultaneously need some English language support as they do not meet the minimum Duolingo, TOEFL, IELTS, Cambridge English C1 Advanced or C2 Proficiency and PTE requirements.

 The program will combine English Language Support Program (ELSP) course work with academic coursework specifically chosen to put students in positions to succeed.

-Learn More About AIM
+Learn more about AIM

 Intensive English Program (IEP)